-Understanding how to make small improvements to your home before an EPC assessment will help increase your energy
+Understanding how to make small improvements to your home before an EPC assessment will help increase your energy efficiency.

 Improving Energy Efficiency in your home?